Judge Daniel Shanes

 Circuit Judge, 19th Judicial Circuit of Illinois (2010-Present)

-Judge Shanes is currently the Deputy Chief Judge of the 19th Judicial Circuit.
-His responsibilities include assisting in directing the administration of the entire circuit court of 40 judges across all of its divisions (including criminal, felony, misdemeanor/traffic, civil, family and juvenile/restorative justice).
-He acts as a liaison with county justice partners including County Board, the Sheriff's Office, State's Attorney, Circuit Court Clerk, and Public Defender.
-He also serves as the Chief Judge when the Chief Judge is absent.
+Judge Shanes served as the Deputy Chief Judge of the 19th Judicial Circuit.
+His responsibilities included assisting in directing the administration of the entire circuit court and acted as a liaison with the County Board, the Sheriff's Office, State's Attorney, Circuit Court Clerk, and Public Defender.
+He also served as the Chief Judge when the Chief Judge was absent.

 Judge Shanes was the Presiding Judge of the Felony Division, and previously served as the Presiding Judge of the Misdemeanor/Traffic Division.
 As Presiding Judge, his responsibilities included all administrative matters within the division, hearing substitution-of-judge motions, and convening and supervising the Grand Jury.